 But, having just one social media account for your brand won’t be enough.
 You’ll need to consider having a specific one for each country to actively get involved in the local community (if you have the resources).

-Take China – it doesn’t have the same social media channels as Western Europe.
+Just look at China – it doesn’t have the same social media channels as Western Europe.
 Weibo is the social media of choice here, so again having that local partner who understands this platform will be hugely beneficial.

 To be successful on social media, requires more than just creating an online presence.
 You need to engage with customers and share information relevant to their needs (not just promotional content).